jamesoncollins/turbo-bot/README.md

 # turbo-bot

-you need to make a secrets.sh file that has these vairables:
+you need to make a secrets.txt file that has these vairables:

-      SIGNAL_API_URL: signal-cli:8181 # URL for the signal-cli API
-      BOT_NUMBER: "+1555555555" # The registered Signal number for your bot
-      CONTACT_NUMERS: "+1555555555" # true/false, a single contact, a ; seperated list of contacts
-      GROUP_NAMES: "MYGROUP" # true/false, a single group, a ; seperated list of groups
+export      SIGNAL_API_URL=signal-cli:8181 # URL for the signal-cli API export      BOT_NUMBER="+1555555555" # The registered Signal number for your bot export      CONTACT_NUMERS="+1555555555" # true/false, a single contact, a ; seperated list of contacts export      GROUP_NAMES="MYGROUP" # true/false, a single group, a ; seperated list of groups export      IGNORE_GROUPS="TurboBot Devel"	#optional export      INSTA_USERNAME="myuser" export      INSTA_PASSWORD="mypassword" export      OPENAI_API_KEY="keygoeshere"
-      IGNORE_GROUPS: "TurboBot Devel"
-      INSTA_USERNAME: "myuser"
-      INSTA_PASSWORD: "mypassword"
-      OPENAI_API_KEY: "keygoeshere"

 Update the docker-compose file to point the signal-cli bot(s) to your repo, or use this one.
 Default file makes one for main branch and one for devel